 But actually business can also be really tough when the market is booming and you are trying to make your company grow—in fact, as I will demonstrate, if you grow your company and are not careful you may end up with higher revenue but less money in the bank than you would have made if you had kept the company at the size it was in the beginning (i.e. by not growing at all).

-- When you bring new professionals on board, it takes a while for them to learn about how you go about your business.
-Not only are they not productive themselves, they also bring down the productivity of the experience professionals who are showing them the ropes.
+When you bring new professionals on board, it takes a while for them to learn about how you go about your business.
+Not only are they not productive themselves, but they also bring down the productivity of the experienced professionals who are showing them the ropes.

-- You need these professionals both to acquire new business (e.g. for service development effort and pre-sales bidding effort that is not billable) and also to deliver the associated service.
-If you don’t do this well, you can easily end up with an oscillating business where you first have to much business, but to few professional resources, then you have to little business and to many resources and so on.
+You need these professionals both to acquire new business (e.g. for service development effort and pre-sales bidding effort that is not billable) and also to deliver the associated service.
+If you do not do this well, you can easily end up with an oscillating business where you first have too much business, but too few professional resources, then you have too little business and too many resources, and so on.

-Investigating these growth strategies in detail is going to be too much for one blog – therefore my objective for this post is to sketch the key dynamics that govern growth in professional service firms; I will then use this sketch as a basis for detailed investigation in future blog posts.
+Investigating these growth strategies in detail is going to be too much for one blog – therefore my objective for this post is to sketch the key dynamics that govern growth in professional service firms; I will then use this sketch as a basis for detailed investigation in the Make Your PSF Grow.

 After a delay the revenue is collected and arrives in the PSFs bank account, increasing its stock of cash.
-Of course the cash balance also has a negative influence, viz. the costs, which are determined by the cost of the professional staff (salaries, workplace costs) and fixed costs (such as marketing costs, administrative overhead, …).
-I’ve added these connections to the diagram below.
+Of course, the cash balance also has a negative influence, viz. the costs, which are determined by the cost of the professional staff (salaries, workplace costs) and fixed costs (such as marketing costs, administrative overhead …).
+I have added these connections to the diagram below.

 What does the company do with the remaining cash?

 Well, the company wants to grow and the only way to achieve significant growth is by hiring new staff; the amount of cash available to the PSF will determine the hiring rate.
-Any new staff coming on board create will create cost—I’ve illustrated this balancing loop in the diagram below.
+Any new staff coming onboard will create cost—I have illustrated this balancing loop in the diagram below.

 But where do new projects come from?

-This completes my investigation for today—it didn’t take long to create the sketch, but nevertheless it captures some of the important feedback loops that determine the performance of a professional service firm.
-I will use the completed sketch below as a basis for investigating resource allocation policies in future posts.
+This completes my investigation for today—it did not take long to create the sketch, but nevertheless, it captures some of the important feedback loops that determine the performance of a professional service firm.
+I will use the completed sketch below as a basis for investigating resource allocation policies in Make Your PSF Grow.

-Until then, I have a little challenge for you: We’ve created a small game that captures the dynamics just discussed above—see whether you can make the PSF grow by making the right hiring decisions and allocating professional service staff wisely.
+Until then, I have a little challenge for you: We have created a small game that captures the dynamics just discussed above—see whether you can make the PSF grow by making the right hiring decisions and allocating professional service staff wisely.
 The challenge is to end up with more cash in the bank than you would end up with if you keep the company at its original size.
-It is not as easy at it sounds!
+It is not as easy as it sounds!

 Here are the assumptions underlying the game:

-- The project delivery fee is EUR 17,600 per person-month, i.e. the daily rate per consultant is at EUR 880.
+The project delivery fee is EUR 17,600 per person-month, i.e. the daily rate per consultant is EUR 880

-- The workplace cost per staff member is at EUR 1000 per month (rent, laptop, software licenses and services,…).
+The workplace cost per staff member is EUR 1000 per month (rent, laptop, software licenses and services…)

-- The average salary per staff member is at EUR 100,000 per year.
+The average salary per staff member is EUR 100,000 per year

-- The company initially has 200 professional staff members, 20% of which are assigned to business development.
-At this setting, the company is stable.
+The company initially has 200 professional staff members, 20% of which are assigned to business development.
+In this setting, the company is stable